Best Cashback Sites in the UK Compared (Which Pays the Most?)

 Rakuten

-Pros and cons:
+Pros

-Rakuten is fairly new to the UK market and offers cashback from a large number of stores.
+Rakuten is also fairly new to the UK market and offers cashback from a large number of stores.

 Cashback you earn can be withdrawn as cash or can be converted into points.
 These points can then be exchanged for gift cards.